MaXfAa/adblocklist-streaming-sites/README.md

 For ABP (AdBlock Plus) :

 1. Go in ABP.
-(If you haven't ABP, you can download it here : https://adblockplus.org/download)
+(If you have not ABP, you can download it here : https://adblockplus.org/download)
 2. Go to advance settings page : chrome-extension://cfhdojbkjhnklbpkdaibdccddilifddb/options.html
 3. Click on "Add filter list via URL"
 4. Paste this link : https://raw.githubusercontent.com/MaXfAa/adblocklist-streaming-sites/main/list.html